Hadi-M-Ibrahim/BallotTally/README.md

 # To do:

-place Candidate_data.txt in its own resource folder
+1) Place Candidate_data.txt in its own resource folder
+2) Figure out a consitant default nampsace (Do we use "using namespace std;" or not)
 # Important Notes
 Prof said always place the import for custom header files last. ie.